|Lamborghini, another Italian car just like my FIAT! |

 |FIAT Abarth, lounging in the shade at home.|

 Oh yes, you'll probably believe it because the CEL was a result of my own wrong-doing!
-Oooh, "wrong-doing", now that sounds like maybe some law breaking or extra-curricular activity that happens after midnight in a seedy part of town down by waterfront, where....oh never mind.
+Oooh, "wrong-doing", now that sounds like maybe some law breaking or extra-curricular activity that happens after midnight in a seedy part of town down by the spooky waterfront, where....oh never mind.

 |Over 1,500,000 of the new FIAT 500s built since 2007!|